- Setting up a contract address filter

 The Example Contract: Aave Pool

-You can extract event signatures from either the ABI or directly from Etherscan.
+For this tutorial, we’ll be indexing events from the Aave Pool contract, which emits all the core supply, borrow, repay, and liquidation events.
+You can find its documentation and ABI here: You can extract event signatures from either the ABI or directly from Etherscan.
 We recommend verifying or formatting them with an LLM to ensure they match the expected Solidity format used by The Indexing Company.
-Follow this Event Extraction Example for tips.
+Follow this Event Extraction Example for tips.Step 1: Set up a contract address filter

-Postman Command Name: 1.
+Postman Command Name:1.
 Create Contract Filter

 The first step is to define which contracts your pipeline should listen to.
 If no filter is applied, the transformation code will be applied to all blocks.
 In our case, we’ll be indexing events from the Aave Pool contract.